NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Gatewalkers/Pholebis.md

     desc: "DC 28, attack +20; __4th __  _[[Spells/Tidal Surge|Tidal Surge (At Will)]]_; __1st __  _[[Spells/Charm|Charm]]_, _[[Spells/Create Water|Create Water]]_\n__Constant__  __(2nd)__ _[[Spells/Speak with Animals|Speak with Animals]]_"

   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Change Shape|Change Shape]]"
-    desc: "`pf2:1` (polymorph,primal) Nymph queens can transform between their original form, which looks much like a typical nymph of their kind, and any Small or Medium humanoid form, typically choosing a more humanoid-looking version of their natural form.\n\n* * *\n"
+    desc: "`pf2:1` (polymorph,primal) Nymph queens can transform between their original form, which looks much like a typical nymph of their kind, and any Small or Medium humanoid form, typically choosing a more humanoid-looking version of their natural form.\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Focus Beauty|Focus Beauty]]"
     desc: "`pf2:1` (emotion,mental,primal,visual) On a failed save, if the target was already affected by the naiad queen's beauty, the image of the queen sears into the creature's mind, allowing no further sight and effectively [[Conditions/Blinded|Blinding]] the creature until restored via [[Spells/Sound Body|Sound Body]] or a similar effect, or until the naiad queen chooses to remove the effect using a single action, which has the concentrate trait.\n* * *\n\nThe nymph queen focuses her beauty upon a target within her aura.
 The creature must attempt a DC 23 Will check save.
 On a failure, it is affected as if by the nymph queen's nymph's beauty aura; if it was already affected by the aura, it suffers a greater effect described in the nymph queen's entry.
 A nymph queen can Focus Beauty on a given creature only once per turn."